DNXBAN001/Lumko-HS/README.md

     - Need to protect the /apply/fill-form route with a middleware so that user can first get through /apply before they can have access to /apply/fill-form
     - Create the application form
+    ## 16 Aug 2024 (02h41)
+    - On the /apply page, make the decision of whther or not the user must be redirected to the /apply/fill-form based on the numbers you got from the DB

 ##
 13. Admin Dashboard